-After having watched all these myself, I have found that sometimes YouTube works best for finding episodes, but other times it does not.
+After watching all these, I have found that sometimes YouTube works best for finding episodes, but other times it does not.
 After each description, I've included the best place to find the episodes to watch online for free.

-Of course, watching for free does have a cost: you have to watch ads, and you have to search for each episode.
+Of course, watching for free does have a cost: you have to watch ads and search for each episode.
 Sometimes an episode is just not available.

-You can avoid all that by actually purchasing the DVDs or heading to places like Hulu and paying a monthly premium.
+You can avoid all that by purchasing DVDs or heading to places like Hulu and paying a monthly premium.

 You can try and see if a television station itself has the episodes available.